jeffreytwoods2/uvsim/README.md

 HALT = 43 Stop the program

 The last two digits of a BasicML instruction are the operand – the address of the memory location containing the word to which the operation applies

+## Installing and Running this Software

+Note: In order to run this software, you will need Python installed on you local machine.

+### Step 1 - Installation: